The many classical faces of quantum structures: Dynamics

 \section{Dynamics}

-So far we have only considered kinematics of the quantum system $A$, by looking for configuration spaces based on $\cC(A)$.
+So far, we have only considered kinematics of the quantum system $A$, by looking for configuration spaces based on $\cC(A)$.
 It is clear, however, that $\cC(A)$ in itself is not enough to reconstruct all of $A$.
 For a counterexample, observe that any C*-algebra $A$ has an opposite C*-algebra $A\op$ in which the multiplication is reversed.
-Clearly $\cC(A)$ and $\cC(A\op)$ are isomorphic as partially ordered sets, but there exist C*-algebras $A$ that are not isomorphic to $A\op$ as C*-algebras~\cite{connes:factornotantiisomorphic}.
+Clearly, $\cC(A)$ and $\cC(A\op)$ are isomorphic as partially ordered sets, but there exist C*-algebras $A$ that are not isomorphic to $A\op$ as C*-algebras~\cite{connes:factornotantiisomorphic}.
 So we need to add more information to $\cC(A)$ to be able to reconstruct $A$ as a C*-algebra, which is the topic of this section.
 To do so, we bring dynamics into the picture.
 For motivation of why dynamics and configuration spaces should go together, see also~\cite{spekkens:kinematics}.

 We begin by viewing dynamics as a time-dependent group of evolutions.
 The traditional view is that the 1-parameter group consists of unitary evolutions of the Hilbert space.
-In algebraic quantum theory, this becomes a 1-parameter group of isomorphisms $A \to A$ of the C*-algebra.
-We can similarly consider 1-parameter groups of isomorphisms $\cC(A) \to \cC(A)$ of partially ordered sets.
+For an $n$-level system, these 1-parameter groups are continuous homomorphisms $\mathbb{R} \to U(n)$.
+In algebraic quantum theory, it~becomes a 1-parameter group of isomorphisms $A \to A$ of the C*-algebra.